1005 N. Marion St.

 In other cases, the police may compel the hospital to release blood samples taken for medical purposes.
 Many technical defenses can be used when the prosecutor tries to admit an alcohol concentration result into evidence at trial.
 Hospitals use serum blood for medical testing purposes, while analysis of blood for law enforcement purposes is limited to whole blood.

 Serum blood is less reliable than whole blood for determining a person’s blood alcohol content.
-If your DUI case in Florida involves a blood test, your attorney will need to contest the test results.
+If your DUI case in Florida involves a blood test, your attorney must contest the test results.

 Your attorney may decide to have the sample tested at an independent laboratory to determine that the sample is, in fact, your blood and to determine the true alcohol concentration in the sample.
 Law enforcement laboratories use gas chromatography to test the blood sample.